Vamakshi6402/Research-Papers/README.md

 ---

 These papers are shared as part of my professional portfolio to demonstrate research competence, academic rigor, and policy-relevant economic analysis to prospective employers, collaborators, and academic reviewers.
+Published journal versions are listed on my ORCID profile; this repository hosts working-paper and reproducible research versions.

 ---